-Superseded material will be maintained in the stack area housed at the relevant individual libraries that are most likely to utilise that superseded material or offsite at a Public Records Office of Victoria (PROV) approved storage facility.
+Superseded material will be maintained in the stack area housed at the relevant individual library that is most likely to utilise that superseded material or offsite at a Public Records Office of Victoria approved storage facility.

 - University of Melbourne Law Library;